MultiSafepay/docs/content/account/account-setup/adding-websites.md

     - Secure code
     - API key
 5. Copy the API key to start building your integration.
 The API key also lets you monitor transactions, configure [payouts](/account/payouts/), generate reports, and more.

+**Note:** Website names are displayed on MultiSafepay payment pages and, for some payment methods, on the customer’s bank statement (if supported by their bank).